There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 If you crave thrilling off-piste and backcountry skiing experiences in untamed surroundings, look no further than Norway.

-Do you get your skiing kicks from exploring untouched territory, far away from well-prepared skiing slopes and efficient lift systems?
+Do you get your skiing kicks from exploring untouched territories, far away from well-prepared skiing slopes and efficient lift systems?
 In that case, you have come to the right place.
 Your options for ski touring adventure in Norway, a country dominated by vast mountain ranges, are seemingly limitless.

 From glaciated peaks rising directly from the Arctic seas to breathtaking fjordscapes and remote alpine summits, there are off-piste areas to accommodate every taste.
 And with local experts on hand to guide you to the best places, unforgettable expeditions await skiers irrespective of skill and experience.
+It is strongly recommended to use a local ski touring guide in order to minimize risk.

 Stay safe and find out about the avalanche risk before you set out.
 You can check the avalanche forecasts at varsom.no.